 - 10.1.
 It shall be the responsibility of the home team to: - 10.1.1.
 Supply the equipment necessary to the contest. - 10.1.2.
 Provide necessary dressing facilities. - 10.1.3.
 Provide officials and personnel necessary for the operation of the contest, which includes a minimum of 1 certified referee for Volleyball; Basketball must have 2 referees regardless of age.
 It is the Phys.
-Ed. staff's job to properly train scorekeepers for both Volleyball and Basketball games. - 10.1.4.
-Provide teacher supervision - 10.1.4.1.
+Ed. staff's job to properly train scorekeepers for both Volleyball and Basketball games.

+10.1.4.
+Provide teacher supervision

+- 10.1.4.1.
 At all games each school must be represented by a staff supervisor/staff coach, from their own staff (on the player's bench).
-If the teacher supervisor/staff coach is not present the game will be defaulted at 4:15, unless notified of being late.
 In the case of a staff supervisor, they are to make themselves known to the head official, and scorer's table, by signing the score sheet.

-10.1.5.
+If a teacher supervisor is not present, there will be a fine of \$ for the offending school. - 10.1.5.
 Home teams are responsible to e-mail the Volleyball and Basketball scoresheets/results to the Convenor and League Website Coordinator within 24 hours of the game.
 Failure to do so will result in a \$50 fine for the home team's school.